sabbour/azure-functions-media-workflow/README.md

 We also instruct the platform to publish progress change methods to the queue created earlier.

 ## ProcessEncodingStatusMessage Function
 The ProcessEncodingStatusMessage Function has a Queue Storage input/output binding trigger to an Azure Storage container.
+We're also using Queues to track assets that failed publishing or failed encoding.

     "bindings": [
         {